FREE Initial Consultation (including necessary x-rays)

 During some dental extractions, the tooth may be intentionally cut and removed in sections.
 This process is common when teeth are firmly anchored within the socket or if the tooth’s roots are curved.

 After the procedure, Dr. Spencer will provide you with specific instructions.
-Caring for your dental extraction site is a simple process that allows the extraction site to heal.
+Caring for the tooth removal site is a simple process that allows the extraction site to heal.
 Dr. Spencer will provide you with gauze, which you will need to bite down on to halt blood flow.
 You should leave the gauze pad on the site while biting down for 30-45 minutes and you will need to replace the gauze and repeat for 30 minutes.
 Continue to change the gauze regularly until the bleeding subsides.

 Some swelling and pain may occur after the procedure but should subside within 48 hours.
 An ice pack applied to the site will reduce swelling and pain medications should be taken as prescribed.
 If antibiotic medications are prescribed, be sure to take the medication for the entire duration prescribed or the infection may return.